Anthony Edwards NBA Preview vs. the Warriors

-Anthony Edwards and the Minnesota Timberwolves hit the court versus the Golden State Warriors at 8:30 PM ET on Sunday.
+Anthony Edwards and his Minnesota Timberwolves teammates take on the Golden State Warriors on Tuesday at 10:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-In this article, we dig into Edwards' available prop bets, providing stats to help you figure out the best wagers to make.
+In this article, we look at Edwards' available prop bets, providing stats to help you figure out the best wagers to make.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.